-Several ASU programs and partnerships are located at the Downtown Center.
+Several ASU programs and partnerships are located at the ASU Downtown Center.

 Academic and Professional Programs.
-Academic and Professional Programs is part of ASU Extended Campus and the College of Extended Education.
-This brings the resources of ASU to many who may not be pursuing a traditional degree and are seeking professional and personal enrichment.
-See "Academic and Professional Programs," page 260, for a description.
+As part of ASU Extended Campus and the College of Extended Education, Academic and Professional Programs brings the resources of ASU to many who may not be pursuing a traditional degree but are seeking professional and personal enrichment.
+See "Academic and Professional Programs," page 687, for a description.

 Joint Urban Design Program.
 The Joint Urban Design Program, located in the ASU Downtown Center, is a partnership between the Colleges of Architecture and Environmental Design and Extended Education.
 The program directs institutional and public resources toward developing an understanding of issues that affect the urban quality of Phoenix.
-For more information, call 480/965-3046.
+For more information, call 480/727-5146.

 Urban Data Center.
-The Urban Data Center, a partnership with the College of Public Programs, serves as a resource for analysis and implementation of public policy in metropolitan Phoenix.
-The center works closely with ASU researchers and organizations such as the Joint Urban Design Program, the Morrison Institute for Public Policy, University Libraries, local governments, state agencies, and other independent organizations to build a comprehensive database on policy issues for urban planners and community leaders.
+The Urban Data Center, a partnership with the College of Public Programs, serves as a resource for analysis and implementation of public policy in the Phoenix metropolitan area.
+The center works closely with ASU researchers and organizations such as the Joint Urban Design Program, the Morrison Institute for Public Policy.
+University Libraries, local governments, state agencies, and other independent organizations to build a comprehensive database on policy issues for urban planners and community leaders.
 For more information, call 480/965-3046.